 So how big is the TAM?
 How much of that market can you service in 3-5 years?
 How will you make money?
 And so on.

-Also, the ability to convince the business angel might depend on how good you will be in communicating your idea, the so-called pitch.
+Also, the ability to convince the business angel might depend on how good you will be at communicating your idea, the so-called pitch.

-And if you’re looking for a business angel, venture capitalist or investor that means you might need a strategic figure able to help you scale your business, as quickly as possible.
+And suppose you’re looking for a business angel, venture capitalist, or investor.
+In that case, that means you might need a strategic figure able to help you scale your business as quickly as possible.